traghav/traghav.github.io/_posts/2018-11-10-project-knuth.md

 It is not the prettiest or nicely designed website by a long shot but the students are pretty invested in maintaining and improving it in the future.

 I helped with buying the domain and setting it up on a Dropbox backend.
 I set it to sync with one of the school laptops.
 This would take out the friction of dealing with web-hosts and FTP servers.
-I set it up using [Pancake.io](https://www.pancake.io/), an excellent service that translates static HTML files on Dropbox and serves them up
+I set it up using [Pancake.io](https://www.pancake.io/), an excellent service that translates static HTML files on Dropbox and serves them up.

 # Conclusion